 Loose materials, often considered a choice just for side yards or tiny areas, are rising in popularity for backyard surfaces, especially in drought-stricken areas.
 Why?
 Homeowners and residents are replacing parched lawns with water-saving alternatives like loose materials.
 They’re also simple to work with and reasonably priced.

-Because of its accessibility and spreadability, a polymeric sand paver base is one of the most popular choices.
+You could also use a polymeric sand paver base because of its accessibility and spreadability, and it is also one of the most popular choices.
 Sand, on the other hand, is not an ideal base in and of itself.
 Sand shifts with time, resulting in an uneven foundation.
 Your concrete pavers will show if your foundation isn’t even close to level.

 For added durability, sand is frequently used with crushed stone.
 Because sand is available in a variety of fineness and coarseness, not all varieties are suitable for paver bases.
 Washed concrete sand is the ideal base sand for concrete pavers or patio pavers, according to the Interlocking Concrete Pavement Institute.